How to Do Iodine Deficiency Test (Instructions)

 How to test for iodine definiency state: Instructions

 But otherwise, the criteria that reflects the link between time of complete disappearance and body iodine state are the same for both versions of the test.

 The normal (expected) result is that the iodine net should be slightly visible in about 24 hours after you made an iodine net on your skin.

 If all iodine gets absorbed through the skin in less than 24 hours, you are deficient in iodine.
 Sometimes, that can happen in less than 12 hours, and this will indicate a serious or severe deficit.

 It is also possible, but rare, that an iodine can remain on the skin 2 or even 3 days later.
 This means that your body has too much (excessive) iodine.

 Foods and other solutions to supplement iodine

 In any case, it is smart to conduct the same iodine deficiency test some days later to find out your new body iodine state.
 Those people who are uncertain about the results of this test can conduct the 3-day test described on the page devoted to mineral deficiencies: Main mineral deficiencies.

 You can leave your grammatically correct feedback and/or comments below.
-(But Artour is on a summer vacation now.)
 Thanks.